scalameta/metals/docs/overview.md

   * [ ] Java dependency references
 * [x] Highlight references to symbol at position (`textDocument/documentHighlight`).
+  * Disabled by default.
+Can be enabled with configuration option `highlight.enabled=true`.
 * [x] Goto symbol in file (`textDocument/documentSymbol`)
 * [x] Goto symbol in workspace (`workspace/symbol`)
 * [x] Symbol outline in the sidebar as you type (`textDocument/documentSymbol`).